Cobra Gold 2026: AMPHIBEX

-Key leadership from the United States, Thailand and Singapore stand side-by-side during Exercise Cobra Gold 2026 at Hat Yao Beach, Rayong Province, Thailand Feb.
+U.S. Marines with the 15th Marine Expeditionary Unit, I Marine Expeditionary Force, conduct an amphibious exercise with service members from Singapore, Thailand and the Republic of Korea during Exercise Cobra Gold at Hat Yao Beach, Rayong Province, Thailand Feb.
 26, 2026.
 Cobra Gold is the Indo-Pacific’s largest annual military exercise in mainland Asia, co-hosted by the U.S. and Thailand.
-The exercise brings together participants from multiple nations for military training and humanitarian projects that strengthen regional partnerships and demonstrate U.S. commitment to Indo-Pacific security.
-(U.S. Marine Corps photo by Lance Cpl.
+The exercise brings together participants from multiple nations for military training and humanitarian projects that strengthen regional partenerships and demonstrate U.S. commitment to Indo-Pacific security.
+(U.S. Marine Corps video by Lance Cpl.
 Isabella Mancini)

 |Date Taken: